naston70/jeremys-it-lab/34.Standard.ACLs/other-sources/ocg/acls.md

 ###### Finding the Right Wildcard Mask to Match a Subnet

 In many cases an ACL needs to match all hosts in a particular subnet.
-To match a subnet with an ACL, there are the following shortcuts
+To match a subnet with an ACL, there are the following shortcuts:
+* **use the subnet number as the source value in the access-list**
+* **use a wc mask found by subtracting the subnet mask from 255.255.255.255**
+* example: subnet 172.16.8.0/22, use the subnet number as the address parameter, and then do [255.255.255.255 - 255.255.252.0] to find the wc mask = 0.0.3.255
+* ```access-list 1 permit 17.16.8.0 0.0.3.255``

+###### Matching Any/All Addresses

+In some cases it will desirable for one ACL command to match any and all packets that reach that point in the ACL.
+First the simple way to match all packets is the ```any```keyword but more importantly is the 'when' to match any and all packets

+To match all packets: ```access-list 1 permit any```

+When to use this command? - ACLs end with an implicit **deny any** concept at the end of each ACL.
+To override that default behavior, configure a **permit any** at the end of an ACL.
+It is also useful to override this default **deny** behavior so that the ACL show commands list counters for the number of packets matched by each command in the ACL